 It’s taken me a long time, but I’m finally getting to the point that I’m realizing I love the person I am.
 There may be things I want to change and things that I regret doing, but I’ve learned over the years (and especially the last six months) that the only person I need approval, attention, and love from is myself.
 The only person who can help me is myself.
 It also helps that the friends I have now like me the way I am, so I’m not forcing myself to be something I’m not.

-I wish I could detail how I got myself to this point, but honestly, I think it was just spurred by a sudden realization that if I can’t love myself for who I am, no one else will love me for who I am.
+I wish I could detail how I got myself to this point, but honestly, I think it was just spurred by a sudden realization that if I can’t love myself for who I am, no one else will.
 I do have some recommendations, though, that I know have helped me feel happier and more confident and empowered.

 Read self-help books: Yes, this is corny, but after reading even a few pages of self-help books, I always feel refreshed and inspired.
 One of my favorites is Eat, Pray, Loveby Elizabeth Gilbert, even though I haven’t even finished it yet.
 I used to read it every night before bed during the spring semester of my freshman year, and it made me feel like I could take on the world just the way I am.
 Some more on my list of books to read are Yes Please by Amy Poehler and Milk and Honey by Rupi Kaur.

 Work out: I’ve been talking about this up and down for the last six months, but working out has made me feel a million times better about myself.
 Every time I work out, I go into beast mode, and I feel like I can accomplish anything.
 Find an exercise routine you love and stick to it.
 Not only is it good for your body, but it’s also good for your soul.